-In 2009, University of Washington researcher John M. Marzluff led a team of biologists, who were studying the intelligence and visual abilities of some very bright birds.
+In 2009, University of Washington researcher John M. Marzluff and his team began studying the intelligence and visual abilities of some very bright birds.

 In the course of their study, the researchers banded the legs of crows in five different populations.
 However, unlike most similar studies, these researchers wore masks while capturing and banding the birds.

-Some of the masks were quite ridiculous looking (think Halloween masks); others were custom molded from real human faces, and they looked relatively normal.
+Some of the masks were quite ridiculous looking (think Halloween masks).
+Others were custom molded from real human faces and looked relatively normal.

-Banding is a common and harmless practice among ornithologists, but the act of trapping and then restraining the bird while adding the band surely causes some acute stress.
-In general, the banding process results in one very pissed off crow.
+Banding is a common and harmless practice among ornithologists, but the act of trapping and then restraining the bird while adding the band surely causes some acute stress and results in one very pissed off crow.

 Irritated or frightened crows engage in a behavior ornithologists term “scolding.”
 Scolding involves the emission of repeated and loud vocalizations (kaw-kaw-kaw).
 When other crows join the cause, they are said to be “mobbing”.

 When the masked scientists returned, the crows almost invariably began scolding and shrieking at the perceived threats.
 They even formed mobbing flocks in some of the trials.

 But here is the interesting bit: It didn’t matter who wore the mask during the follow-up observations.

 By and large, the crows who had associated the mask with a negative experience (the banding procedure) attacked whoever wore it later.
 This was true regardless of the wearer’s height, weight, gender or gait.

 This suggests that the crows were specifically keying on the facial features of the perceived predator, rather than some other physical cue.